Pose a character

 Note: After keyframing a new yellow vertical line has appeared in the timeline at the current time position (0 in our case).

-The problems raise when you later try to export your animation to SL, then your export will get rejected due to too many animated bones (SL can only handle 32 bones).
+The problems raise when you later try to export your animation to SL, then your export might get rejected due to too many animated bones.
+The last time we looked into this SL could only handle up to 110 bones per animation (things might have changed over time).
 The only way to get out of this is by editing the Dope sheet and deleting all Bone which do not affect the animation.
-This is not a funny task!
+This is not a funny task!!
 So you should avoid this situation (and never keyframe the Whole Character)

 Further reading: Why no head pose ?